TechGrounds-Cloud8/cloud8-Killian97/assignments answers w3/SEC-03/SEC-03 answer.md

 6. [DIFF](https://www.sailpoint.com/identity-library/difference-between-authentication-and-authorization/#:~:text=So%2C%20what%20is%20the%20difference,a%20user%20has%20access%20to.)

 ### Overcome challenges
+None, i am very intrested in cyber security and besides that i had little knowledge i could do this assignment with fun.

 ### Results
 1. In the screenshot below you can see the 3 factors and how they can be combined.